 After a busy term of Youth Groups, craft activities and Ageing Creatively projects, half term soon crept upon the ever growing Learning and Participation department.
 It was time for us to dim the lights, sweep the stage and warm up our vocals as we took over the stage at the Corn Exchange for Play in a Day!

 On a very (arguably) romantic day, on Tuesday 14th February, twelve budding young actors and directors took to the stage to create their own play, in… well… a day!
-Under the guidance of Katherine, our Youth Drama leader, and Rachel, our Youth Drama director; the group explored character, story lines and ensemble theatre to create their own versions of some popular fairy tales.
+Under the guidance of our Learning & Participation team, the group explored character, story lines and ensemble theatre to create their own versions of some popular fairy tales.

 The morning was spent getting to know one another with team building games, before investigating the different fairy tale stories we knew.
 After much deliberation (but thankfully no tantrums!) the group chose to create mini performances of The Three Little Pigs, Hansel and Gretel, and Cinderella.